 Health care workers

 All health care workers, including those working in remote Aboriginal communities in South Australia.
-This includes all workers and students directly involved in patient care.
+See information on the latest changes to the HCW immunisation requirements in South Australia.

 Working with children

 - childcare students

 - correctional facilities staff working where infants/children cohabitate with mothers

 - school teachers

 - student teachers